CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Introduction

+In MGM, achieving directional beamforming gain is inherently more challenging than in unicast transmission.
+Unlike the unicast case, a multicast beam must simultaneously serve multiple users whose angles of departure (AoDs) and path gains generally differ.
+To ensure intra-group fairness, the beamformer cannot simply concentrate power along a single dominant direction; instead, it must balance coverage of the group's angular spread against the suppression of signal leakage toward other groups.
+This tradeoff becomes particularly pronounced in overloaded, line-of-sight (LoS)-dominant regimes, which are characteristic of mmWave systems.
+In such scenarios, users within each multicast group span a multi-dimensional angular subspace, rendering system performance highly sensitive to user geometry and imposing fundamental limitations on conventional beamforming strategies.

-The performance of MGM is fundamentally governed by the geometry of the channel subspaces~\cite{MGMfuente2022}, which is characterized by (i) the {\em intra-group alignment} of user channels and (ii) the {\em inter-group subspace separation}.
+The performance of MGM is fundamentally governed by the geometry of the underlying channel subspaces, which is characterized by (i) the intra-group channel alignment and (ii) the level of inter-group subspace separation.
 Under independent and identically distributed (i.i.d.)
-Rayleigh fading, the user channels within each group are typically weakly correlated, making a single multicast beam ineffective at equalizing user rates within the group.
-However, the same channel randomness often induces near-orthogonality across groups, thereby enhancing inter-group separation and simplifying interference management.
-In contrast, under line-of-sight (LoS)-dominant conditions, users with similar angles of departure (AoD) tend to concentrate their energy along the same steering direction, causing the group's channel subspace to effectively collapse into a single LoS dimension.
-In this regime, such strong intra-group angular alignment becomes advantageous, as a single beam can efficiently serve all users within the group.
-Simultaneously, it is essential that different groups remain spatially well separated, ensuring that their LoS-induced subspaces are nearly disjoint; otherwise, closely spaced LoS directions lead to subspace non-orthogonality, resulting in severe inter-group interference and a noticeable degradation in MGM performance.
+Rayleigh fading, user channels within each group are typically weakly correlated, making it difficult for a single multicast beam to equalize user rates.
+Simultaneously, the inherent channel randomness often induces near-orthogonality across different groups, which facilitates inter-group interference suppression.
+In contrast, under {\em LoS-dominant} conditions, users with similar AoD tend to concentrate their signal energy along the same steering direction, causing each group's channel subspace to effectively collapse into a low-dimensional LoS subspace.
+While such strong intra-group angular alignment can be beneficial—allowing a single beam to efficiently serve all users within a group—it simultaneously places stringent requirements on inter-group angular separation.
+When the LoS directions of different groups are insufficiently separated, their channel subspaces become highly correlated, resulting in severe inter-group interference and a pronounced degradation in MGM performance.